All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/troubleshooting.md

 [GitHub Issues](https://github.com/All-Hands-AI/OpenHands/issues?q=is%3Aissue+is%3Aopen+404)

-This usually happens with *local* LLM setups, when Open Hands can't connect to the LLM server.
+This usually happens with *local* LLM setups, when OpenHands can't connect to the LLM server.
 See our guide for [local LLMs](llms/localLLMs) for more information.

 **Workarounds**